-The Digital Gateway is connected to Switchgear Control Network providing facility to connect additional Digital Gateway and other system tools and components (e.g. CMES Edge, Web browser, Time Server, configuration tool, etc.).
-A network switch must be installed in the plant.
+MNS Digital Gateway connected to Switchgear Control Network providing facility to connect additional MNS Digital Gateway and other system tools and components (e.g. MNS Digital Edge Gateway, Web browser, Time Server, configuration tool, etc.).
+A network switch has to be installed in the plant.
 All network components are connected to the switch with standard CAT5 / CAT6 patch cable.

-Figure 11 Network connection of Digital Gateway and CMES Edge
+Figure 12 Network connection of MNS Digital Gateway and MNS Digital Edge Gateway

-It is recommended that a managed network switch is used to connect the Digital Gateway to the PCS or PLC.
-The switch may be delivered together with the switch-board depending on project scope definition.
+It is recommended that a managed network switch is used to connect the MNS Digital Gateway to the PCS or PLC.
+The switch is not part of the MNS assembly but may be delivered together with the switchboard depending on project scope definition.